-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Management") of The Interpublic Group of Companies, Inc. ("Interpublic" or the "Company") of proxies to be voted at the Annual Meeting of Stockholders, which will be held in the Auditorium of The Equitable Center, 787 Seventh Avenue, New York, New York, at 9:30 A.M., Eastern Time, on Monday, May 17, 1999.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Management") of The Interpublic Group of Companies, Inc. ("Interpublic" or the "Company") of proxies to be voted at the Annual Meeting of Stockholders, which will be held in the Auditorium of The Equitable Center, 787 Seventh Avenue, New York, New York, at 9:30 A.M., Eastern Time, on Monday, May 15, 2000.

 The address of the Company's principal executive office is 1271 Avenue of the Americas, New York, NY 10020.
-This Proxy Statement and the enclosed form of proxy are first being sent to stockholders on or about April 7, 1999.
-The Company's Annual Report to Stockholders was mailed to stockholders on or about March 31, 1999.
+This Proxy Statement and the enclosed form of proxy are first being sent to stockholders on or about April 11, 2000.
+The Company's Annual Report to Stockholders was mailed to stockholders on or about March 31, 2000.

 Any proxy given in response to this solicitation may be revoked at any time before it has been exercised.
 The giving of the proxy will not affect your right to vote in person if you attend the meeting.
-If you do not attend the Annual Meeting, or if you attend but do not vote in person, the shares represented by your proxy will be voted in accordance with your instructions on the matters set forth in items 1 through 3.
-If no voting instructions are given with respect to any one or more of the items, a duly executed proxy will be voted on the uninstructed matters as follows: FOR Management's nominees for election as directors, FOR the amendment of the Company's Restated Certificate of Incorporation to increase the number of authorized Common Stock to 550 million shares and FOR the confirmation of PricewaterhouseCoopers LLP ("PricewaterhouseCoopers") as independent accountants for 1999.
-A duly executed proxy also will be voted in the discretion of the proxy holders on any other matter arising and voted upon at the meeting.
+If you do not attend the Annual Meeting, or if you attend and do not vote in person, the shares represented by your proxy will be voted in accordance with your instructions on the matters set forth in items 1 and 2.
+If no voting instructions are given with respect to either matter, a duly executed proxy will be voted on the uninstructed matter as follows: FOR Management's nominees for election as directors and FOR the confirmation of PricewaterhouseCoopers LLP ("PricewaterhouseCoopers") as independent accountants for 2000.
+A duly executed proxy also may be voted in the discretion of the proxy holders on any other matter submitted to a vote at the meeting.